cazala/synaptic/README.md

 ######activate

-When a network is activeted, an input must be provided to activate the input layer, then all the hidden layers are activated in order, and finally the output layer is activated and its activation is returned.
+When a network is activated, an input must be provided to activate the input layer, then all the hidden layers are activated in order, and finally the output layer is activated and its activation is returned.

 ```
 var inputLayer = new Layer(4);